kansasgis/NG911/GettingStarted.md

 recorded.
 This ID number corresponds to the unique ID field (like SegID for roads) of a particular layer.
 Users can look up errors in multiple ways.
-One way is to bring the feature class and the *FieldValuesCheckResults* table into ArcMap and to do a join between the feature class unique ID field and the FeatureID field in *FieldValuesCheckResults*.
+One way is to bring the feature class and the *FieldValuesCheckResults* table into ArcMap or ArcGIS Pro and to do a join between the feature class unique ID field and the FeatureID field in *FieldValuesCheckResults*.

 Checking Data After Edits